-A. The Director shall supervise and administer the operation of the lottery in accordance with the

-2027 provisions of this chapter and with the rules and regulations promulgated hereunder.

-B. The Director shall also:
+- A. The Director shall supervise and administer the: - 1.
+The operation of the lottery in accordance with the provisions of this chapter article and with the rules and regulations promulgated hereunder; and - 2.
+The regulation of electronic gaming devices in accordance with Article 2 (§ 58.1-4030 et seq.) and with the rules and regulations promulgated hereunder. - B. The Director shall also: